 - If you test positive, email a photo that includes your positive result, full name and test date to email@example.com and remain away from campus for five days from the start of your symptoms.
 Health Services will contact you to discuss the specifics of your case.

-The CDC's COVID-19 community levels help institutions of higher education make decisions based on their local context and unique needs.
+The CDC's COVID-19 hospital admission levels help institutions of higher education make decisions based on their local context and unique needs.

-In Newport County, the current COVID-19 community level is low.
+In Newport County, the current COVID-19 hospital admission level is low.
 At this level, the following prevention behaviors are recommended:

 - Stay up to date on vaccination, including recommended booster doses.